ghztomash/public-ip-address/README.md

 It provides a unified interface to fetch public IP address and geolocation information from multiple providers.

-The library also includes caching functionality to improve performance for repeated lookups and minimaze rate-limiting.
+The library also includes caching functionality to improve performance for repeated lookups and minimize rate-limiting.

 ## Usage